ndresgarc/energy-efficiency-rating/README.md

 # energy-efficency-rating

-A Energy Efficiency Rating visualization using CSS
+A Energy Efficiency Rating visualization component

+Available in CSS, Web component and React

 An Energy Efficiency Rating is also known as Energy Performance Rating.